 5 Foolproof Ways to Meet Your Neighbors

 Moving to an unfamiliar area and being the proverbial “new kid on the block” can often be overwhelming.
 Connecting with your neighbors is a guaranteed way to make you feel more comfortable.
-Below are a few ways to help you get over the initial hump and become a familiar, friendly face within your neighborhood.
+Below are a few tips to help you get over the initial hump and become a familiar, friendly face within your neighborhood.

 Knock away

 Yes, we know it’s old school, but it works!
 Take the initiative to knock on your neighbors’ doors and introduce yourself.
 Give them the basics—your name and cell phone number.
 You’d be surprised at how far a simple introduction can go.
-Don’t use this as an opportunity to invite yourself in unless they ask you to come inside.
+However, don’t use this as an opportunity to invite yourself in unless they ask you to come inside.

 Sweeten them up

-If the knocking tactic makes you a little uneasy, head next door with a tray of cookies.
+One way to help make neighbors more amenable to an unexpected stop-by is to come bearing a tray of cookies.
 It’s a kind gesture and will help build long-standing relationships.
 Besides, who doesn’t love fresh-baked goods?

 Be a gracious host